DHTMLX/docs-suite/docs/grid/configuration.md

 ### Formatting columns

 You can display the values of the cells of a Grid column in the desired format with the help of the `numberMask` and `patternMask` properties.
+There is also the [`dateFormat`](#setting-the-format-for-dates) option that allows specifying the format of dates.

 #### numberMask